Two Journeys

 • Program Notes

-Written for Eight Strings and a Whistle, Third Eye and the Inward Journey (Two Journeys) represents separate but connected journeys towards self-awakening, awareness, enlightenment and greater spirituality.
+Written for Eight Strings and a Whistle, Third Eye and The Inward Journey represent separate but connected journeys towards self-awakening, awareness, enlightenment and greater spirituality.
+These movements are a pathway to the realm of Nirvana.

-The first Journey, Third Eye, begins with a solo flute line; a long, mid-range F# (one of the more mystical-sounding flute tones, to me).
-Quickly flowing from that F# is a rapid group of six* repeating notes.
-This solo represents a brief ceremonial calling- willingness -to open and seek one’s inner truth.
+The first Journey, Third Eye, begins with a solo flute line; Quickly flowing from that F# is a brief and rapid six-note phrase.
+This solo represents a brief ceremonial calling- a willingness - to open and seek one’s inner truth.
 Thus, the odyssey can begin.

 The three instruments share similar energy- the viola and cello vibrating wood via bowed or plucked strings, the flute using life breath to vibrate a silver tube.